Own Occupation Disability Insurance

 Key Riders That Often Matter as Much as the Definition

 In many real-world claims, riders determine how valuable the policy feels.
-A strong own-occ definition is important, but the rider set often determines whether benefits match the way disability actually happens in life—especially when someone can still work partially or returns gradually.
+A strong own-occ definition is important, but the rider set often determines whether benefits match the way disability actually happens in life — especially when someone can still work partially or returns gradually.

 Residual / partial disability rider: Many disabilities reduce capacity rather than eliminate work completely.
 Residual benefits can pay proportionally when you can work part-time, your productivity drops, or your income declines due to a covered condition.
 For many professionals, residual benefits end up being one of the most valuable features of the entire policy.
+Our resource on how residual disability benefits work covers the proportional mechanics in detail.

 Cost-of-living adjustment (COLA): If a claim lasts for years, inflation can erode the purchasing power of a fixed monthly benefit.
 COLA can increase benefits while on claim, which can be meaningful in long-duration disabilities.
+Our resource on disability income insurance with a COLA rider explains how inflation protection works and when it matters most.

 Catastrophic disability rider: For severe impairments that affect daily living or independent functioning, catastrophic riders can add an additional layer of benefit.
-These riders aren’t always necessary, but in certain high-income planning scenarios they can provide added stability for extreme events.
+These aren’t always necessary, but in certain high-income planning scenarios they can provide added stability for extreme events.

-Case Example: When You Can Work—but Not Do Your Job
+Case Example: When You Can Work — but Not Do Your Job

 A 44-year-old interventional cardiologist earns $420,000 annually and spends most of his time performing procedures.
 After developing a wrist condition requiring surgery, fine motor control does not fully return.
 While he can still consult and teach, he can no longer safely perform procedures.

-Because he owns a true own-occupation policy with a residual disability rider, benefits begin when he is unable to perform his procedural duties—even though he remains employed in a different capacity.
+Because he owns a true own-occupation policy with a residual disability rider, benefits begin when he is unable to perform his procedural duties — even though he remains employed in a different capacity.
 The policy replaces lost income, stabilizes cash flow, and allows long-term financial plans to stay intact while his career evolves.
+This is the “own-occ moment” most professionals are trying to insure.
+The disability did not make him incapable of employment.
+It made him incapable of performing the duties that produced his specialized income.
+Our resource on is disability insurance worth it provides the financial framework for understanding how benefit amount and definition quality interact to determine whether a policy actually protects the income it was purchased to replace.

 How Much Own-Occupation Coverage Is Appropriate?

 Many professionals target replacing roughly 60% to 70% of gross income when designing disability coverage, coordinated with savings, emergency reserves, and any employer-provided benefits.
-But the right benefit amount is not a generic percentage—it’s a cash-flow plan.
+But the right benefit amount is not a generic percentage — it’s a cash-flow plan.
 The best design protects essentials, keeps long-term savings intact, and avoids forcing liquidation of assets during the wrong season.

 Who Own-Occupation Disability Insurance Is Best Suited For